 - Five years before Cavemen, Baby Bob was a sitcom based on Baby Bob, a baby who talked like a 40 year old in ads for freeinternet.com (now defunct) and later Quiznos.

 - The noted Jim Varney character Ernest P. Worrell was originally created as an all-purpose advertising mascot in Nashville.
-Then he went to camp and saved Christmas and people took notice.
+Then he went to camp and saved Christmas, and people took notice.

-- Compare the Meerkat - a advert for an insurance price comparison website (Compare The Market) in which a meerkat tycoon, Aleksandr Orlov, reminds viewers not to confuse it with his website.
+- Compare the Meerkat - an advert for an insurance price comparison website (Compare The Market) in which a meerkat tycoon, Aleksandr Orlov, reminds viewers not to confuse it with his website.
 Aleksandr's "autobiography" was a bestseller.

 - Sopwith: Created to demonstrate "Imagenet", a proprietary networking system by BMB Compuscience.
 Became a commercially successful product in its own right; Imagenet itself, not so much.

 - Pixar, after spinning off from Lucasfilm, spent time as a hardware company selling the "Pixar Image Computer."
 Their first shorts were just demos, but they far outshone anything else done with computers at the time.
-When the computer didn't sell well, they became Pixar Animation Studios, and the rest is history.
+When the computer didn't sell well, they became Pixar Animation Studios, and the rest is history. note

 - The PlayStation 2 game Fanta Vision was originally developed as a tech demo to showcase the capabilities of the new hardware, but proved to be popular enough that a consumer version was released as a reasonably successful launch title for the system.